Tuesday, April 27, 2010

 Do you know that growing kids require enough sleep for their mental growth?

 And enough means sufficient.
 And by sufficient I mean at least 10hours of good sleep for kids aged 6 to 9.
 I don't have kids but I know this.
-It requires a bit of your extra time to read something more intellectual instead of that
+It requires a bit of your extra time to read something more intellectual instead of that imbecilic tabloids that covers the advantages of using leech oil or the one that reports the number of girls Dato X has been dating.

 Let me do the math for those who find it difficult to compute.